Arpita-deb/HR-Tableau-Dashboard/README.md

 5. Concatenated the first and last name of the employees into full name.

-6. Changed the term dates greater than 30-01-2030 with date values ranging between 2015-01-01 and 2030-01-01 to reduce the tenure and age of employees (to keep the age of the employee needs to be under 60 years and tenure less than 30).
+6. Changed the term dates greater than 30-01-2030 with date values ranging between 2015-01-01 and 2030-01-01 to reduce the tenure and age of employees (to keep the age of the employee under 60 and tenure under 30 years).

 7. Some employees have left the company before they were hired.
 To identify these dates where hire date is later in future than termination date, I used IF() function to flag these data points as R(Right) and E(Error).
-Then I filtered out the data points with E flag.
+Then I filtered out the data points with Error(E) flag.

 8. Tenure is defined as the years spent between hire and last working date.
 For employees who've resigned, the last working date was their term data and for others it's a date in the future chosen arbitrarily (31-12-2030 in this case).
 To calculate Tenure, I took these steps: